Healthcare in England: Experiences, perceptions and reporting of the NHS

 For example, the least used service surveyed was walk-in centres (15% of all persons surveyed had used an NHS walk-in clinic in the last year) but 85% of walk-in clinic users were satisfied with the service they received.
 Users' net positive satisfaction was 80%.
 However, for all respondents (including non-recent users) the overall net positive satisfaction was 25%.
 The service with the highest rate of use was the GP service (77% having seen their GP in the last year) and the difference in net satisfaction between users and all users was the smallest (76% and 74% net satisfied respectively).

 It is also apparent from the survey that most people realise that the national press is generally critical of the service (64% reporting it as being critical compared to just 13% saying the national press is favourable), and also that the national press is the least reliable source of information (50% reporting it to be not very or not at all reliable, compared to 36% believing the press was reliable).
 Newspapers were reported as being less favourable and also less reliable than the broadcast media.
 The most reliable sources of information were considered to be leaflets from GPs and information from friends (both 77% reported as reliable) and medical professionals (75% considered reliable).

-Most people think that the NHS is well run, with 73% of people reporting that they are satisfied with the running of the service and only a little over 10% reporting themselves as dissatisfied.
+In 2009, most people thought that the NHS was well run, with 73% of people reporting that they were satisfied with the running of the service and only a little over 10% reporting themselves as dissatisfied.
 In February 2020, there were 4.7 million cases on waiting lists for consultant-led care.
 In April 2024, following the effects of COVID-19, this number had increased to nearly 7.6 million, involving 6.3 million people.
+By May 2026 the number of people on the list had fallen by 450,000 since July 2024, and roughly 65% of patients were being treated or seen within the 18-week standard.